gsheppar/Prisma-SD-WAN-SNMP/README.md

  - Get all current SNMP settings
  1. ./SNMPAgent.py --get or ./SNMPTraps.py --get

- - Destroy all current SNMP settings if description matches your settings
+ - Destroy all sites current SNMP settings if description matches your settings
  1. Update SNMPAgent.py or SNMPTraps.py to have the right desction in the data
  2. Here is an example data = {"description":"Example","tags":None,"v2_config":{"community":"test","enabled":"true"},"v3_config":None}
  3. Anything with SNMP description "Example" will be removed
  4. ./SNMPAgent --destroy or ./SNMPTraps.py --destroy

+ - Destroy all sites current SNMP settings regardless of settings
+ 1. ./SNMPAgent --destroyall or ./SNMPTraps.py --destroyall

- - Create all current SNMP settings
+ - Create all sites current SNMP settings
  1. Update SNMPAgent.py or SNMPTraps.py to have the right settings in the data filed of data
  2. Here is an example data = {"description":"Example","tags":None,"v2_config":{"community":"test","enabled":"true"},"v3_config":None}
  3. Will create this on all sites except for ones who already have SNMP description Example created.
 If you want to update settings then first delete and then re-create.